magicsword-io/LOLDrivers/loldrivers.io/content/_index.md

 # Living Off the Land Drivers

 `LOLDrivers` Living Off the Land Drivers is a curated list of Windows drivers used by attackers to bypass security and carry out attacks.
-The project helps security professionals stay informed and mitigate potential threats.

 {{< tip "warning" >}}
-Feel free to open a [PR](https://github.com/onweru/compose/pulls), raise an [issue](https://github.com/onweru/compose/issues/new/choose "Open a Github Issue")(s) or request new feature(s). {{< /tip >}}
+Feel free to open a [PR](https://github.com/magicsword-io/LOLDrivers/pulls), raise an [issue](https://github.com/magicsword-io/LOLDrivers/issues/new/choose "Open a Github Issue")(s) or request new driver(s) be added. {{< /tip >}}

 {{< tip >}}
 You can also get the malicious driver list via [CSV](), [JSON]() or [API]().